• Blog

 What is an assignment idea?

 WeVideo’s assignment ideas are part of our larger Assignment Ideas Library, a collection of educator-created video projects to use in the classroom.
 New to WeVideo?
-Start a free 30-day trial and see what all the hype is about.
+Try for free and see what all the hype is about.

 Now, about those Halloween lesson plans…